About this task

 - If you filled in a value already in the corresponding properties field, this value is displayed in the Default value field.
 Else, type in the default value you want to use for one context.

 - Click Finish to validate.

-- Go to the Contexts view tab.
+- Go to the Context view tab.
 Notice that the context variables tab lists the newly created variables.

-The newly created variables are listed in the Contexts view.
-The variable created this way is automatically stored in all existing contexts, but you can subsequently change the value independently in each context.
-For more information on how to create or edit a context, see Defining contexts.
+The newly created variables are listed in the Context view.
+The variable created this way is automatically stored in all existing context environments, but you can subsequently change the value independently in each context environment.
+For more information on how to create or edit a context environment, see Defining context environments.